apteacher/apteacher.github.io/z_page5.markdown

 # spoken language

-Unless there is a need to interpret a new word, we are expected to speak English in the classroom space.
+We are expected to speak English in the classroom space.

 # calculators